 The town of Armstrong is the main staging point for most trips into the Wabakimi region.
 It lies at the northern termination of highway 527, a two and a half hour drive north from Thunder Bay and Lake Superior.

 From there you can enter the Park by canoe, train or float plane.
-The main line of the Canadian National Railway skirts the south end of the park and VIA Rail provides passenger service three times a week in each direction.
-Most trips in Wabakimi will use a combination of these.
+The main line of the Canadian National Railway skirts the south end of the park and VIA Rail provides passenger service twice a week in each direction.

-For quicker access, a fly-in or fly-out can be arranged for any of the interior routes.
-Several of the local outfitters, located off highway 527, south of the town of Armstrong, provide float plane services.
+A fly-in or fly-out can be arranged for any interior routes, if you are short of time or just prefer the luxury.
+Several outfitters, located off Highway 527, south of the town of Armstrong or in Savant Lake provide float plane services.